 2020 - 2021 Specifications (Updated 20210405)

 Our recommendations have changed a little this year.
-While there are two good SFF (Small Form-Factor (SFF) configurations are reasonable this year.
+While there are two good Small Form-Factor (SFF) configurations are reasonable this year.
 I like the "Alt Config" which is more expensive, but give much more value.
-This year, again, the best value PC for general purpose computing happens to be the Ultra SFF (Config 12) -- it has basically the same parts as Config 2, but costs $150 less.
+This year, again, the best value PC for general purpose computing happens to be the Ultra SFF (configuration 12).
+It has basically the same parts as configuration 2, but costs $150 or less.
 This tiny form-factor does have a couple of drawbacks: 1) it is tough to upgrade as there is VERY little space in the case and 2) the size makes it a little easier to walk off with or drop and there are fewer connectivity ports.
-That said, it does include wifi, which is not included with Config 2.
+It does include wifi, which is not included with configuration 2.

 I'd pair the 24" E24 or T24i with any of these units as the price of the 21.5" monitor went up this year.

 The All-in-One configuration (configuration 3) has many benefits.
 It is a powerful, space-aware, minimal clutter, and aesthetically pleasing setup.
 The price is a little higher than a comparable uSFF or SFF configuration and monitor, though.
 AIO PCs are also a little more fragile and less repairable, so we don’t recommend this unit for everyone, though those wanting to minimize the space dedicated to computing may appreciate these devices.